Arcroww/Encrypted/README.md

 # Encrypted
-Crypt / Decrypt your password "easily" (sha256/sha512/md2) (Décrypt only with a word list)
+Crypt / Decrypt your password "easily" (sha256/sha512/md2) (Decrypt only with a word list)